 So from that point of view, if it’s more than a month out, then, we can’t really say anything.

 You can see the video of the hangout below (skip to minute 28 for the question and response):

 A little more information of the likely time scale for the Google Update was given by Gary Illyes at SMX, and reported by Barry Schartz:

 This indicates that the update is much closer than we think.
 However, taking John Mueller’s comments into account and as we have seen before there is still the possibility that the release will be delayed.

 As we mentioned at the beginning of the article, the update should, in theory, result in faster recoveries from any Penguin Penalties.
-One issue, though, is that the real-time updates could be exploited by spammers.
+One issue, though, is that spammers could exploit the real-time updates.
 Because they can now spam links at their website safe in the knowledge that a disavow file could quickly revert any bad links they make, we may see link spamming increase.
 Equally, the possibility that negative SEO may now be more effective should also be considered.

 Update 1 - 2nd November 2015: Google Says that Penguin 4 should be Released this Year but “might not be real-time.”